Coat of arms of Munich: Coat of arms after ratification by Ludwig I

 In 1834, King Ludwig I granted the city its old coat of arms again in the form of large and small crests.
 These embodied the small crest seal of 1304 and the large one of 1323.
 The 1835 coat of arms had a blue background, though this was later corrected to argent under Ludwig II in 1865.
 The background was rarely changed.
 One example of its occurrence, however, was when or was used in the 16th century instead.

 Coat of arms in the Third Reich

-From 1936 to 1945, the lion was once again replaced by an eagle, only this time the one of the Nazi party, the Reichsadler.
+From 1936 to 1945, the lion was once again replaced by an eagle, only this time that of the Nazi party, the Reichsadler.
 Deemed the Hauptstadt der Bewegung (Capital of the Movement), Munich was a significant place in terms of the Nazi ideology.
 The city was home to the NSDAP headquarters, the Beer Hall Putsch and also saw the establishment of Dachau, the first Nazi concentration camp.
 Post-war designs were not pursued until 1949.